-Many medical computer carts on wheels have options for various pieces of equipment to be attached, allowing for diagnostics to be completed right there in the room.
-A mobile cart may have an ultrasound machine, tools for checking vitals, equipment for taking blood, and other common in-office procedural tools.
-With many carts being completely customizable, a medical provider can choose what peripheral features they want their cart to have based on their needs.
+Many medical computer carts on wheels have options for peripherals to be attached, allowing for diagnostics to be completed in the room.
+A mobile cart may have an ultrasound machine, tools for checking vitals, equipment for taking blood, and other standard procedural tools.

 Many computers on wheels workstations can be completely customized, with height adjustment settings providing a stable work surface.
 A medical provider can choose what features they want their cart to have based on their needs, and without compromising their health.

 With mobile computing, patients no longer have to worry about their personal information being on display, as was the case in the days of walls and cabinets that were visibly full of patient files.